villhei/elixirtut/elixir_web/app/chapters/processes.md

 As a side note, changing the last match condition in `task_running/3` from using the `_` underscore to recognize a message `msg`, we can send the message back to the instance of the parent by calling `send/2` with `self()` and `msg`, which effectively creates a queuing mechanism, albeit a naive one.

 This concludes our tour of processes.
-In the next chapter we will look at some built-in constructs on processes which allow us to implement a similar functionality with a lot less code using the built-in abstractions for generalized process behaviors.
+In the next chapter we will look at some built-in constructs on processes that allow us to implement similar functionality with a lot less code using the built-in abstractions for generalized process behaviors.